pisov/eigenvalues.and.eigenvectors/finite.well/fft/fortran/readme.txt

-How to compile the source
+1. How to compile the source

-#gfortran -O3 -o fw.exe fw.f90 -llapack -I/usr/include -lfftw3
+gfortran -O3 -o fw.x fw.f90 -llapack -I/usr/include -lfftw3

+or

+make

-Execute the compiled code and produce wafefunction data
+2. Execute the compiled code and produce wafefunction data

-#./fw.exe > plot.dat
+./fw.x > plot.dat

-Plot the data (press any key in terminal windows in order to quit the gnuplot)
+3. Plot the data (press any key in terminal windows in order to quit the gnuplot)

-#gnuplot fwplot.gnu
+gnuplot plot.gnu

-Plot will be saved into PNG file as plot.png
+[Remark:] Plot will be saved into PNG file as plot.png